-Memorial Day in America is right around the corner.
+Memorial Day in the United States is right around the corner.
 It is a day to honor the men and women who’ve died while serving in our U.S. military.
-A long weekend for many Americans, Memorial Day is frequently filled with solemn ceremonies of remembrance and participation in other outdoor activities.
+A long weekend for many of us, Memorial Day is frequently filled with solemn ceremonies of remembrance and participation in other outdoor activities.
 After honoring those who have paid the ultimate price for freedom, why not try one or more of these eco-friendly activities?

 Get your family, friends and neighbors together for an old-fashioned cookout with a new (and green!) twist!
 Ask that all guests bring items in reusable containers, and use real plates and utensils — no plastic or paper waste, regardless of how cute those red, white and blue party plates look!
 Get your (paperless) invitations out in advance and ask guests to bring either a meatless dish or one with sustainable ingredients (don’t forget the wine and spirits, too!).
 Source ingredients from a local farmer or purveyor.

-If hamburgers and hotdogs aren’t your thing then why not flip the script this Memorial Day?
-Trade your beef for a grain that is more beneficial for your health – yet just as tasty: quinoa.
+If hamburgers and hot dogs aren’t your thing, why not flip the script this Memorial Day?
+Trade your beef for a grain that is more beneficial for your health — yet just as tasty: quinoa.
 Greek-style quinoa burgers are a particularly satisfying alternative to beef patties as they assume the same shape and basic consistency of beef patties, but they are better for our bodies and the planet.
 Plus, they’re bursting with flavor.
-Enjoy these two recipes on your grill this summer:
+Enjoy these two recipes on your grill this summer.